auth0-sandbox/auth0-application-development/module01-instructions.md

 Scroll down the page until you find the section for *Application URIs*.

     URLs are a subset of URIs.
-    Find the *Allowed Logout URLs* and past the URL you just copied in that field:
+    Find the *Allowed Logout URLs* and past the URL you justcopied in that field:

     <div style="text-align: center;"><img src="./.assets/images/auth0-app-logout-url.png" /></div>